shortcuts/no-neck-pain.nvim/README.md

         -- - rose-pine-moon
         -- - rose-pine-dawn
         backgroundColor = nil,
+        -- Brighten (positive) or darken (negative) the side buffers background color.
+Accepted values are [-1..1]. blend = 0,
         -- Hexadecimal color code to override the current text color of the buffer. (e.g. #7480c2) textColor = nil,
         -- buffer-scoped options: any `vim.bo` options is accepted here.